 Ultimate Kilimanjaro® recommends that you wear one complete hiking outfit on the plane, including a long sleeve shirt, hiking pants, underwear, socks, and hiking boots.
 In your carry on baggage, you should bring your backpack, waterproof jacket and pants, insulated jacket, fleece pants, snacks, toiletries, medications, camera and all paperwork.
 Make sure you do wear/carry your hiking boots; wearing a different pair of boots on your climb will likely cause blistering.

 Airline regulations do not allow you to carry trekking poles on the plane.

 If your baggage is lost or delayed, please notify us immediately upon your arrival so we can assist you in assembling the necessary gear.
-We will take you to local, independently owned rental gear shops in Moshi.
-Note that these shops generally carry second-hand items that may not be up to Western standards.
-Ultimate Kilimanjaro® cannot guarantee the fit, quality or functionality of items found in local shops.
+We will take you to local, independently owned gear shops in Moshi.
+But you might not be able to find what you need at these stores and the quality and condition of the gear might be substandard.
 Therefore, we strongly encourage you to carry on the most important pieces of gear as noted above.